SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 - ML can construct human models
 	- ML model of how you think and act
 		- viewed as creepy
+	- if it could predict your thoughts, what then?

 ### Regulation!